-HSTY 7300 History and Theology of the Covenant Church

-Students from a denomination other than the Evangelical Covenant Church may substitute a course in their home denomination's history, theology, and polity for HSTY 7300.
+Denominational Elective 3 credit hours Students seeking ECC ordination are encouraged to take HSTY 6300 History and Theology of the Covenant Church (3 credit hours).
+Students from a denomination other than the Evangelical Covenant Church may take a course in their home denomination's history, theology, and polity.
 Such courses may be taken through cross-registration at another school in the Association of Chicago Theological Schools, or as an independent study with North Park faculty.
+Students not seeking ordination in any denomination may substitute any class by petition.